 Here’s how to set it up:

-5. Click Copy to clipboard to copy the email address provided.
+Click Copy email to copy the email address provided.

-7. A task will appear in Todoist with the email subject as the task name and the body of the email in the task’s comments.
-Email attachments will be in the comments, too.
+A task will appear in Todoist with the email subject as the task name and the body of the email in the task’s comments.
+You can also add details like priority levels, due dates, and labels from your email client.
+Add any of these details above your email signature before forwarding.

 If you want to attach an email to an existing task, you can also forward emails directly into task comments.
 To get the comment forwarding email address, open up task view, click the three dots icon, and select Add comments via email.